core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Revised naming of target attributes.

-* Clarified semantics of target attributes 'ead-x'.
+* Clarified semantics of target attributes 'eadx'.

 * Registration of target attributes.